 If you are interested in finding out more or requesting a time for one of our youth workers to deliver a session in your school, please complete our '2021 School Workshop Request Form' here: https://s.surveyplanet.com/rx_wPkvVv

 For more details on how we can support your school see the attached flier “Opportunities for Banyule schools 2021”

 Young people from the 2014 Youth Summit developed a recommendation that a handy information booklet is created for young people with information on important topics such as banking, tax, Medicare, enrolling to vote, getting your Ps and more.
 Life Hacks was so popular, a second edition has now been created with added topics such as health, travelling, all things money, insurance plus more!

 Click the file below to download an electronic copy of the booklet, or contact Banyule Youth Services on 9457 9855 for a free hard copy.

 Life Hacks workshops offer practical life skills in a fun and engaging session.
 These comprise a series of short modules that can be delivered consecutively or as stand-alone sessions.

 This workshop aims to provide young people with a knowledge base around money and budgeting that includes when you need to get a bank account, the difference between debit and credit, Buy Now Pay Later, choosing a mobile phone plan, budgeting, financial support & health care cards, as well as how to spot a scam and avoid falling for it.

-This workshops aims to provide young people with and understanding of their rights and responsibilities when dealing with police and PSO’s, dealing with fines, as well as in relation to sexting, consent, and provides information about legal support and information for young people.
+This workshop aims to provide young people with an understanding of their legal rights and responsibilities when dealing with police, PSO’s, fines and offences.
+This workshop additionally covers content relating to sexting, sending pictures and consent whilst provides information about where to access legal support and/or self-help kits.